beak2825/Non-Follow-Virage-Macro/README.md

 # Virage Grow A Garden Macro
 A macro for the Roblox game "Grow a Garden"
+This fork changed it so you don't have to follow Virage on startup, it automatically opens!
  ## Installation
  - First of all, you need to download [AutoHotKey v1.1](https://www.autohotkey.com/) (Not 2.0), and run the installer
  - Once complete, download the most recent version of the Virage Grow A Garden Macro through the most recent [GitHub Release](https://github.com/VirageRoblox/Virage-Grow-A-Garden-Macro/releases/latest)(Download source code ZIP)